thomasWeise/aitoa/book/metaheuristics/simulatedAnnealing/README.md

 What we find from the table is that Simulated Annealing here consistently and significantly outperforms the hill climbers and the best plain EA.
 On `ab7`, `swv15`, and `yn4`, its mean and median solutions are better than the best solutions offered by these algorithms.
-Over all, instance `la24` could be solved to optimality and on `abz7`, we are only 0.3% worse than the lower bound of the objective function.
+Over all, instance `la24` could even be solved to optimality and on `abz7`, we are only 0.3% worse than the lower bound of the objective function.
 The median solutions of `sa_e_20_4e-7_1swap` are illustrated in [@fig:jssp_gantt_sa_e_20_4em7_1swap_med].
 For `abz7`, they are only 3% longer than the theoretical lower bound (656), 1.1% for `la24`, 4% for `swv15`, and 6% for `yan4`.
 We also tested the Simulated Annealing setups with the unary `nswap` operator, but this did not yield further improvements.